mdn/content/files/en-us/web/api/gpuqueue/copyexternalimagetotexture/index.md

       - : A {{domxref("GPUTexture")}} object representing the texture to write the data to.

 - `copySize`
-  - : An object or array specifying the the extent of the copy — the far corner of the texture region to write the image data to.
+  - : An object or array specifying the width, height, and depth of the copy.
 See `destination.origin` for examples of the object/array structure.

 ### Return value